OXID-eSales/vat-tbe-services-documentation/extension.rst

 .. note::

-   The :technicalname:`oeVATTBEGeoLocationEvidence` class is currently only prepared and needs to be implemented.
+   The :technicalname:`GeoLocationEvidence` class is currently only prepared and needs to be implemented.

-   This can be done by extending this class with a module and implementing the :technicalname:`oeVATTBEGeoLocationEvidence::getCountryId()` method.
+   This can be done by extending this class with a module and implementing the :technicalname:`GeoLocationEvidence::getCountryId()` method.

 |procedure|

 Do the following:

-* For the new class to have an interface, make sure it extends the :technicalname:`oeVATTBEEvidence` class.
+* For the new class to have an interface, make sure it extends the :technicalname:`Evidence` class.
-* Register the class with :technicalname:`oeVATTBEEvidenceRegister::registerEvidence()`.
+* Register the class with :technicalname:`EvidenceRegister::registerEvidence()`.
-* When the class is no longer needed, unregister the class with :technicalname:`oeVATTBEEvidenceRegister::unregisterEvidence()`.
+* When the class is no longer needed, unregister the class with :technicalname:`EvidenceRegister::unregisterEvidence()`.
 * Create a module that contains the new class.
 * Enter the class in the :technicalname:`metadata.php` file of the module.
 * For registering and unregistering the class, use the :technicalname:`onActivate()` and :technicalname:`onDeactivate()` events of the module.